bridge-athletic/grunt-ng-annotate/README.md

 {
     ...

-    // If provided, ngAnnotate recursively finds all files in the src
+    // If provided, ngAnnotate recursively finds all files in the given
+    // path and injects the dependencies in place, overwriting the files
+    // themselves.
-    // path, processes each file, and outputs them to the dest path. paths : [
+    paths : [
-        {
-            dest : string,
-            src : string
-        },
+        directory/of/files/to/annotate,
         ...
     ],
 }